Skip to content

 Document all communication and follow up consistently.
 Consider offering flexible payment options, like installment plans, to help customers who are genuinely struggling.

-Maintain Consistent Processes
+Maintaining Consistent Receivables Processes

 Consistency is crucial for efficient receivables management.
 Establish clear procedures for everything from generating invoices to processing payments and following up on overdue accounts.
 Document these processes and train your team thoroughly.
 Regularly review and update your processes as needed to ensure they remain effective and aligned with your business goals.